 MAP.
 Standing in the center of the wide pedestrian zone in front of the City Hall is a 24-foot-tall statue of a waving President Ho Chi Minh.
 Placed on the square in 2015, it is the second Ho Chi Minh Statue to stand on the spot.
-The current statue was under refurbishment during our visit in 2019.
+The current statue was under refurbishment during our visit.

 Walk behind the statue to the City Hall building.